AxolotlyGuardian/ParentalDashboard/replit.md

-# Guardian Launcher
+# Axolotly (formerly Guardian Launcher)

 A parental control application for managing kids' access to media content with policy enforcement and a kid-friendly launcher.

 ## Overview

-Guardian Launcher is a full-stack application that allows parents to control which movies and TV shows their children can access.
+Axolotly is a full-stack application that allows parents to control which movies, TV shows, and apps their children can access.
 Parents can search for content using the TMDB API, create kid profiles, and manage allow/deny policies for each child.
-Kids can then log in with their PIN to see only their approved content and launch it directly to streaming platforms.
+The system also supports device pairing for kid-friendly launcher apps that enforce parental controls on Android devices.

 ## Project Structure